codeforamerica/form-flow/README.md

 #### Special Required Field Situations

 Sometimes you may have a field that is required, but not through an annotation such as those mentioned above.
-The specific scenario where this might be the case include is when A field uses cross validation in the flows-config file and that validation makes it required.
+The specific scenario where this might be the case is when a field uses cross validation in the flows-config file and that validation makes it required.

 For this situation, we have provided an attribute which can be added to inputs, `required` which is a boolean that defaults to false.
-If set to true, the library will treat the field as required and append the red `(required)`.
+If set to true, the field will be marked as required in the UI and append the red `(required)` text.

 For example:
 ```html